 Depending on the type of website you have, you will have different linking strategies available to you.
 A website rich in content will be a more valued link than a business website that simply promotes its own product.
 There are various opportunities to explore.

 Free links — Sources of potential free links include:

-- Clubs, organizations or business affiliations to which you belong
+- Clubs, organizations, and business affiliations to which you belong

 - Partners, suppliers, resellers, distributors, wholesalers, retailers

-- Niche business directories, government directories or non-profit organizations
+- Niche business directories, government directories or non-profit organization sites

 Paid links — Some of the same sources as above, plus: